Al0den/tester.nvim/README.md

     dir = "vsplit", --If no dir is specified, defaultDir from the setup() function will be used type = ".c" --If no type is specified, and current file type isnt in askForType from the setup function, the current type will be used
 })

+--If you want to make the tester window more distinguishable from the others, you can use your own highlight group vim.api.nvim_set_hl(0, "testerNormal", { bg = "red"})

 ```